(2023) Ed reports he had a delightful, wide-ranging podcast interview with Murder, Mystery & Mayhem Laced with Morality.

 (2013) SF Site offers Fate of Worlds: An Interview with Edward M. Lerner.
 From their introduction: “… a single triumphant work of vivid imagination and colorful adventure, fraught with enough action, intrigue, surprises and human drama to satisfy any SF fan.”

 (2012) Fast Forward: Contemporary Science Fiction (a syndicated community TV program dedicated to SF topics) interviewed Ed about both Energized and Fate of Worlds.
-Watch the interview here (or, if bandwidth is an issue, listen to the interview here).
+Watch the interview here.
 The interview runs about 18 minutes.

 (2012) Cover to Cover Book Beat (on Oregon radio) interviews Ed and Larry about the Fleet of Worlds series and, especially, about Fate of Worlds.
 (Or go straight to the podcast here.)

 (2012) Tor Books interviewed Ed about his newly released novel Energized for their monthly newsletter.
 See “Scarily Timely: A Q&A with Edward M. Lerner.”

 (2012) Genre website SF Site offers “Energized: An Interview with Edward M. Lerner.”